 So, after a few discussions and headaches, we decided to ditch the detailed planning and booked a wedding package in the Caribbean.

-What’s more magical than having an intimate wedding using the blue sky and the sparkling turquoise sea as a wedding backdrop?
+What is more magical than having an intimate wedding using the blue sky and the sparkling turquoise sea as a wedding backdrop?
 It’s beautiful and most of all, it’s free.

-Everything was perfect: The sun in the blue sky, the turquoise-colored sea, and the white sand above our feet as we said our vows in front of our families.
+It was perfect: The sun in the blue sky, the turquoise-colored sea, and the white sand above our feet as we said our vows in front of our families.